Caroline's Endo Story

 Ever since my first period I’ve experienced lower stomach pain and heavy bleeding.
 So my gynecologist prescribed me the pill very early on.
-Even though I was on birth control for almost 10 years I still had awful period pain.
-Due to the heavy bleeding and everything that came with it (fatigue, pain, etc.), I was missing a lot of school and workdays.
+Even though I was on birth control for almost 10 years I still had awful period pain and my body started holding fluids.
 When I was 23 I decided to get a chopper IUD.
 After a year of trying very hard to make the IDU work I had it removed because the pain was just too bad.
 I thought the pain then would just magically fade but it didn’t.
 And nobody could really tell me why.
 Most people thought I was a drama girl, that I was only making things up to get attention or that I was just plain lazy.

 The pain sometimes was so bad I literally had to crawl to the ER.
 But they never found anything.
 Eventually even the people closest to me stopped believing that my pain was actually real and thought I had gone a little mad.
 Finally though, my pain had gotten to a whole new level and I decided to get a second opinion.
 This new gynecologist then discovered that I had a 6 cm cyst on my left ovary.
 I had a laparoscopy right away.
 They removed the cyst and told me that it wasn’t just a normal cyst but an endometriosis cyst.
 (Endometriosis cysts are filled with dark blood and they don’t usually grow smaller all by themselves).
-I did a lot of research on the matter, while simultaneously living in denial, thinking if I ate healthily enough, meditated long enough etc. I would make this disease go away.
-Basically I was a bit cocky, thinking I was smarter than everyone else.
-At that point I could not really accept that this disease was now part of me.
+That is when I started doing my own research on the topic to best support my health.

-In a nutshell, I think I could fill 1000 pages and more on that topic.
+I think I could fill 1000 pages and more on that topic.
 Maybe one day I will… But for now I’m trying to keep it brief.
 Above I merely wanted to give a summary of all the past events.
 Moreover, I am by no means a physician or gynecologist and I feel like endometriosis manifests itself very individually in different bodies.
 In fact, it’s also considered to be the chameleon of gynecology.
 I am no poster kid!
 I am neither an advocate for, nor against the pill.
 I won’t be telling anyone that my way of doing things is the only way to go.
-I won’t be selling you magnesium tablets for $500 and pretend it’s a secret cure for endo (Yes!
-If you hadn’t know by now, there’s actually plenty of “health” websites out there tricking helpless people into buying their shit and call it caviar).
-I won’t be telling you that you should fall pregnant or drink green smoothies every morning (shout out to all the coffee lovers out there).
-YOU DO YOU!
 Yet I am firm believer that a positive mindset is key!
-Practice gratitude and you’ll know the difference… If you have any general questions, though, please check my FAQs or send an email my way at firstname.lastname@example.org
+Practice gratitude and you’ll know the difference… If you have any general questions, though, please check my FAQs or send an email my way at email@example.com